ML-KULeuven/probabilistic-arithmetic/README.md

 ---

-To install the package, run the following command:
+To install the necessary dependencies, run the following commands in the root directory of the repository:

 ```bash
 cd probabilistic-arithmetic